bramdanneels/IntroOmicsPract/Practicals/04_ReadMapping.md

 <details>
 <summary>Which of the mappers ran the fastest, accurding to the "real" time?</summary>

-_In my case, the usertimes were 2m46 for HiSat, 3m16 for BWA-mem, and 6m16 for smalt.
+_In my case, the "real" times were 2m46 for HiSat, 3m16 for BWA-mem, and 6m16 for smalt.
 However, your actual running times can differ depending on server load._

-_Ideally, you perform the same taks multiple times and take the average run time. however, this is outside the scope of this course._
+_Ideally, you perform the same taks multiple times and take the average run time.
+This is outside the scope of this course however._
 </details>

 Running time is one parameter to consider, but we also have to consider the mapping results.
 We will gather some statistics from the mapping files (`.bam`).